-- 5.1 The decision to enter into any tax scheme or arrangement will always be that of the Client or Employer. - 5.2 Where appropriate, having regard to the Member's agreed scope of work, a Member shall give the Client or Employer sufficient information to enable the Client or Employer to be fully informed of the details of the scheme or arrangement and its current and future ramifications including the risks and uncertainties, particularly in relation to possible changes in Taxation Law. - 5.3 A Member shall not knowingly or recklessly be associated with any arrangement which involves documents or accounting entries that are intended to misrepresent a transaction or which depend upon lack of disclosure for its effectiveness. - 5.4 A Member shall not promote, or assist in the promotion of, or otherwise encourage any tax schemes or arrangements where the dominant purpose is to derive a tax benefit, and it is not reasonably arguable that the tax benefit is available under Taxation Law.
-Accordingly, a Member shall not provide advice on such a scheme or arrangement to a Client or Employer other than to advise that in the Member's opinion it is not effective at law. - 5.5 If a Member is uncertain that a tax scheme or arrangement is of the type set out in paragraph 5.4, the Member should consider: - (a) consulting with the Client, Employer, or Those Charged with Governance, as applicable; - (b) if necessary, consulting with an in-house legal counsel or obtaining independent legal advice; - (c) if necessary, and with the Client or Employer's consent, consulting with the applicable Revenue Authority; and - (d) documenting the substance of the tax scheme or arrangements and key matters considered by the Member in assessing whether the tax scheme or arrangement is not of the type set out in paragraph 5.4. - 5.6 Paragraph 5.4 does not preclude a Member from advising a Client or Employer on the resolution of such matters and providing other Taxation Services. - 5.7 Provided that the provisions of paragraphs 5.3 and 5.4 do not apply, a Member may otherwise provide Taxation Services to a Client or Employer who has entered into a tax scheme or arrangement.
+- 5.1 The decision to enter into any tax scheme or arrangement will always be that of the Client or Employer. - 5.2 Where appropriate, having regard to the Member's agreed scope of work, a Member shall give the Client or Employer sufficient information to enable the Client or Employer to be fully informed of the details of the scheme or arrangement and its current and future ramifications including the risks and uncertainties, particularly in relation to possible changes in Taxation Law. - 5.3 A Member shall not knowingly or recklessly be associated with any arrangement which involves documents or accounting entries that are intended to misrepresent a transaction or which depend upon lack of disclosure for its effectiveness. - A Member shall not promote, or assist in the promotion of, or otherwise encourage any tax schemes or arrangements where the dominant purpose is to derive a tax benefit, and it is not reasonably arguable that the tax benefit is available under Taxation Law1.
+Accordingly, a Member shall not provide advice on such a scheme or arrangement to a Client or Employer other than to advise that in the Member's opinion it is not effective at law.